nus-cs2030s/2324-s2/docs/unix/essentials.md

 ```

 !!! warning "`rm -rf`"
     While the Unix command line provides lots of flexibility and power, with great power comes great responsibility.
 Some commands are extremely dangerous.  `rm -rf *` is the most famous one.
-The notation `*` refers to all files, and the flag `-f` means forceful deletion (___no question asked!___), and `-r` means remove recursively everything under the current directory tree.
+The notation `*` refers to all files, and the flag `-f` means forceful deletion (with no question asked!), and `-r` means remove recursively everything under the current directory tree.
 Accidentally running this command has ruined many lives.
 [Read more here](https://www.quora.com/What-are-some-crazy-rm-rf-stories-you-have-heard-about)

 `rm` comes with a `-i` flag that interactively asks you if you are sure if you want to delete a file.
 It is a good idea to always run `rm -i`.